ruijaulino/ruijaulino.github.io/_posts/2026-06-29-perf_track.md

 Once live, however, we must allow for the possibility that the model is wrong.
 Consider two hypotheses:

 - $H_1$: the model is valid and the signal exists;
-- $H_0$: the model is invalid and expected returns are zero (this indicates that there is not bias in returns and features have zero correlation with targets).
+- $H_0$: the model is invalid and expected returns are zero (this indicates that there is no bias in returns and features have zero correlation with targets).

 The predictive distribution becomes a mixture: